bgrabbet0/Rho2Wave/README.md

 ---------------
 - Gaussian .log files
 - ORCA .out files
-Format is auto-detected.
+- currently working on implementation of Q-Chem, Turbomole and GAMESS output Format is auto-detected.
 Both file types can be mixed in a single batch.